cataclym/KaikiBot/README.md

   * Ping
   * Dadjoke
   * Exclude
+  * Yeet, Yeetkids
-  * Remind (Does not work).
+  * Remind (WIP)
-  * Yeet
+  * Send (WIP)
 * Reacts with emotes to message that contain your preferred words
   * See variables.js
-* Irritating dad like responses
+* Irritating dad like responses, which also rename the user
 <img src="https://i.imgur.com/WsMAKPB.png" title="example"/>

 ## Instructions
+Requirements
+* nodejs (also installs npm)

 ### Important: Do not give bot administrator role or the ability to mention @everyone and @here.
 **Details on bot's permissions comes after Instructions, down below.**
 1. Clone repo
-1. Edit config.json - Add your bot token.
-1. Edit variables.js - Replace example emotes or remove them if you don't want it to react.
+1. Edit `config.js` - Add your bot token.
+Replace example emotes or remove them if you don't want it to react.
 1. `cd nadekosengokubot`
 1. `npm i`
 1. `node index.js`